 The specification of GPU parameters is preceded by -l (lowercase L).

 - The gpu=N parameter is required and specifies how many GPU cards your job requires.
-If you do not specify this your job will fail to run and report error code 100.
+If you do not specify this your job will fail to run and report error code 100 or Unable to run job: Invalid syntax for RSMAP complex "gpu".
+For example, use gpu=1 to request 1 GPU card, or gpu=2 to request 2 GPU cards.
+Note the maximum GPU cards available per node in the table below.

 - The gputype=XYZ parameter is optional and specifies what type of GPU card your job requires.
 For information on the available numbers and types of GPU cards, please see the table below.
 The principal constraint is that your job must be able to run on a single node - so you cannot e.g. request more GPU cards of a certain type than the maximum that is available on a single node.

-When submitting jobs, the total memory requirement for your job should be equal to the the compute memory + GPU memory i.e. you will need to request a sufficient number of slots to cover this total memory requirement.
+When submitting jobs, the total RAM requirement for your job will be compute RAM + GPU RAM.
+This means that you will need to request a sufficient number of slots to cover this total memory requirement.

 |Node||GPU Type||Num GPU Cards||GPU RAM per card||Num UGE Slots||CPU Cores per Slot||RAM GB per slot||